A Theory of Ex Post Rationalization: Comparative statics for complements

-We study a monopolist selling a divisible good to a consumer using a two-part tariff, as in \cite{thaler1980toward}.
-Thaler proposes that raising the upfront payment can increase the quantity demanded, because the consumer falls victim to the sunk-cost fallacy.
-We formalize this observation in the context of our model.
+Consider a consumer facing two-part tariffs, each consisting of a lump-sum payment $L$ and a per-unit price $p$ (both non-negative), as in \cite{thaler1980toward}.
+The consumer faces a finite list of such tariffs, denoted $(L_k, p_k)_{k \in K}$.
+Without loss of generality, we assume that the list contains no dominated tariffs and no duplicates.
+We order the tariffs so that $L_1 < L_2 < \cdots$ and $p_1 > p_2 > \cdots$.

-The timing is as follows: \begin{enumerate} \item The monopolist offers a two-part tariff with per-unit price $p \geq 0$ and upfront payment $L$. \item The consumer accepts and pays $L$ or rejects. \item The consumer learns the state $s \in [0,1]$, which is drawn according to strictly increasing atomless CDF $F:[0,1] \rightarrow [0,1]$. \item If the consumer accepted the contract, the consumer chooses quantity $q \in \Re_0^+$ and pays $pq$. \end{enumerate} The monopolist produces the good at constant marginal cost $c > 0$.
-The consumer has utility $0$ if he rejects the contract.
-The consumer's utility from tariff $(p,L)$ is
+The timing is as follows: \begin{enumerate} \item The consumer chooses a tariff $(L_k, p_k)$ from the list or declines. \item The consumer learns the taste shock $s \in [0,1]$. \item If the consumer chose a tariff, the consumer chooses quantity $q \in [0,1]$. \end{enumerate} The set of rationales is indexed by $\Theta = [0,1]$.
+The consumer's utility from tariff $(L,p)$ under rationale $\theta$ is